moebius-rex/primes/README.md

 ## Project Background

-### Why choose the Sieve of Erastosthenes algorithm and not some other one?
+### Why choose the Sieve of Eratosthenes algorithm and not some other one?

 Any popular algorithm could have been chosen as the basis for this project, as long as it satisfies the criteria set for the project: